-With so many great options for investment and finance apps available today, there really is something for everyone.
+Although these apps aren’t solely meant for budgeting, the main ones we feature in this guide can really help you to keep your finances in check.
+With so many great options for finance apps available today, there really is something for everyone.
 With little to no bare of entry in the way of fees or account minimums, there is nothing stopping you from getting started today!
-Here are some of the best investment apps for saving and making money.
-So, get to downloading and let the New Year’s resolutions begin.

-Let’s take a look at five apps that can help you save money effortlessly.
+These are must-have apps if you’re looking to save money, avoid overdrafts and always get the best deals.
+Let’s take a look at the top money-saving apps that can help you save money effortlessly.

-One of the most popular and easy-to-use investing apps out there, Acorns helps beginners get started with investing, while also proactively saving money in small increments.
+One of the most popular and easy-to-use money-saving app out there, Acorns helps beginners get started with investing, while also proactively saving money in small increments.
+This can help you save more every month on top of what you are already saving.
 With the Acorns app, you’ll do some sort of initial set up, where you specify an amount of money that you want to transfer each week or each month to get transferred into your investment account.
 You’ll also get some say on where you’ll be investing the money (in stocks, bonds, etc), but it’s typically very low-risk.
 Overall, Acorns offers five different portfolios to choose from, from conservative to aggressive risk factors, so you can decide how aggressively you want to invest your money.

 One thing that makes Acorns unique is its “round-up” function, where you link the app to your primary spending account, and for every purchase you make, the app rounds up the amount to a full dollar amount and puts the extra change into your investment account.
 The more your spend, the more you save – it doesn’t get much easier to save than that!